maxludden/supergene-v2/books/book05/md/chapter-1748.md

 Han Sen’s crystal blood melted within his vessels, filling him like lava.
 The vessels twisted and contorted like snakes.
 The additional power was enough to drive the dagger deeper through the neck, completely decapitating the Feather.
 The sheer force of the blow sent the head up into the sky.

 Mister Tiger and the female Feather looked on in absolute shock.
 No one could believe that a commoner, with only geno armor, could manage to kill a Feather Baron.
-Especially since two Feathers had been present He was too f*cking fast.
+Especially since two Feathers had been present He was too fucking fast.

 Mister Tiger opened his mouth.
 He thought he was dreaming.